chef-boneyard/chef-web-docs-2016/includes_containers/includes_containers_docker_dockerfile.rst

    * - ``FROM``
      - The image from which a container will be built.
 This must be the first setting in a |dockerfile|.
 Default value: ``chef/ubuntu_12.04``.
    * - ``RUN``
-     - The command to be run inside the container.
+     - A command to be run inside the container.
+There may be more than one command specified.
 Default value: ``chef-client -c /chef/zero.rb -j /chef/first-boot.json -z``.

 For more information about these settings, plus the full list of settings available to a |dockerfile|, see http://docs.docker.io/reference/builder/.